 Dividend income from quoted investments is recognised when the Fund's right to receive payment is established.
-Dividend income is received from financial assets measured at fair value through profit or loss.

 Profit income from Shariah-compliant deposits with licensed Islamic financial institutions is recognised on an accrual basis using the effective profit method.

 Profit income is calculated by applying the effective profit rate to the gross carrying amount of a financial asset except for financial assets that subsequently become credit-impaired.
 For credit-impaired financial assets the effective profit rate is applied to the net carrying amount of the financial assets (after deduction of the loss allowance).